NCIP/gdc-docs/docs/API/Release_Notes/API_Release_Notes.md

 | [v1.2.0](API_Release_Notes.md#v120) | August 9, 2016 |
 | [v1.1.0](API_Release_Notes.md#v110) | May 25, 2016 |
 | [v1.0.1](API_Release_Notes.md#v101) | May 16, 2016 |

+## v1.23.0 <!--REQ-390-->

+* __GDC Product__: Application Programming Interface (API)
+* __Release Date__:  October X, 2019

+### New Features and Changes

+* BAM slicing is now supported for unmapped reads <!--TT-1061-->
+* https://api.gdc.cancer.gov/clinical_tar now includes data from molecular_test and follow_up nodes.
+This impacts what is returned on the GDC Data Portal when downloading clinical data <!--API-750-->
+* Better handling of concurrent transactions <!--API-767-->

+### Bugs Fixed Since Last Release

+* Fixed API memory leak <!--API-719, API-775-->
+* Fixed data offset issue returned by clinical.tar endpoint <!--API-732-->

+### Known Issues and Workarounds

+* Fields are not counted as missing if parent field is also missing.
+This may occur with queries of nested fields in the Data Portal Advanced Search or an API query using a filter.
+This behavior could impact results reported using search parameters of "IS MISSING" or "NOT MISSING". <!-- PGDC-2530 // https://github.com/NCI-GDC/gdcapi/pull/524  -->
+* Certain very large API requests will time out.
+It is recommended to break up very large requests into a series of smaller requests. <!-- PGDC-2411 -->

 ## v1.22.0 <!--REQ-387-->